aniforprez/website/README.md

 | `npm run preview`         | Preview your build locally, before deploying     |
 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

+## Building resume file

+Remove the leading `_` character in front of the `_resume-dev.astro` file inside the `src/pages` directory and load the page at the `/resume-dev` path on the dev site.
+The site should load basic unstyled data from `src/content/resume.json`.
+The PDF file can be obtained by using the browser's "print" function which should apply the print styles configured.
+Once done, add the "_" back to not expose the file on the production website.
+Place the resume PDF file in the `public` directory as `resume.pdf`.